Jarred Kelenic: 2021

-In February 2021, Kelenic stated that the Mariners had kept him in the minor leagues during the 2020 season because he had refused to sign an extension.
-His comments occurred after a video of Mariners CEO Kevin Mather speaking to a rotary club was posted online.
+In February 2021, Kelenic stated that the Mariners had kept him in the minor leagues during the 2020 season because he had refused to sign a contract extension, as a form of service time manipulation.
+His comments occurred after a video of Mariners CEO Kevin Mather speaking to a Rotary club was posted online.
 Mather indicated that Kelenic and fellow Mariners prospect Logan Gilbert would start the 2021 season in the minor leagues, keeping them under team control for an extra year before free agency.
 After the comments became public, Kelenic said that the Mariners had offered him a contract extension and had told him multiple times that he would have appeared with the major league team in 2020 had he signed it.
 Instead, Kelenic spent the 2020 season at the team's alternate training site.
 In response, Mariners general manager Jerry Dipoto said that Kelenic was not yet ready to play on the major league team.
-To begin the 2021 season, Kelenic was assigned to the Tacoma Rainiers of the Triple-A West League.
+Mather resigned the day after his speech at the Rotary Club, which also included comments disparaging other players.
+Despite impressing during spring training, with two home runs and a 1.256 OPS in nine games, Kelenic was assigned to the Tacoma Rainiers of the Triple-A West League to begin the 2021 season.

-On May 13, 2021, Kelenic was added to the 40-man roster and promoted to the major leagues for the first time.
+On May 13, Kelenic was added to the 40-man roster and promoted to the major leagues for the first time.
 He made his debut that day as the starting left fielder against the Cleveland Indians, going hitless in four at-bats.
 The next day, on May 14, Kelenic recorded his first MLB hit, a two-run home run in the bottom of the third inning for an estimated distance of 403 feet.
-On June 7, 2021, amid a 0-39 slump, he was sent down to AAA.
-In June 2021, Kelenic was selected to play in the All-Star Futures Game.
-Kelenic finished the 2021 season batting .181/.265/.350 with 14 home runs and 43 RBIs in 93 games.
+On June 7, amid an 0-for-39 slump, he was sent down to Triple-A. Later that month, Kelenic was selected to play in the All-Star Futures Game for the second consecutive year.
+Kelenic was called back up to the major leagues after the All-Star break and stayed on the roster for the remainder of the season, contributing to the Mariners' ultimately unsuccessful late-season playoff push.
+He finished the 2021 season batting .181/.265/.350 with 14 home runs and 43 RBIs in 93 games for Seattle.